pixelsdb/pixels/pixels-turbo/pixels-worker-vhive/README.md

 ## Docker Run

 First of all, test the Docker image locally.
-Please pass the required environement variables by the `--env` option to correctly start the gRPC server in docker.
+Please pass the required environment variables by the `--env` option to correctly start the gRPC server in docker.

 ```bash
 docker run -p 50051:50051 --rm --network=bridge \